Quantum Algorithm Software for Condensed Matter Physics: Challenges in Quantum Algorithm Software for Condensed Matter Physics

 \subsection{Hardware Limitations}

-The capabilities of current quantum hardware remain a primary bottleneck~\cite{Preskill2018,Bharti2022noisy,Kandala2017}. \begin{itemize} \item \textit{Qubit Quality and Coherence:} Qubits are highly susceptible to environmental noise, leading to decoherence (loss of quantum information) and errors in gate operations.
-Limited coherence times restrict the depth of quantum circuits that can be reliably executed, which is a major constraint for many complex algorithms like QPE.
-Achieving high-fidelity gate operations is crucial, as errors accumulate rapidly in multi-gate circuits.

-\item \textit{Qubit Quantity and Scalability:} While the number of qubits in processors is increasing, current systems are firmly in the NISQ (Noisy Intermediate-Scale Quantum) era, typically featuring tens to a few hundreds of noisy qubits.
-Simulating condensed matter systems of practical interest often requires significantly more qubits, potentially millions for fault-tolerant computations of complex materials.
-Scaling up while maintaining high qubit quality and connectivity is a formidable engineering challenge.

-\item \textit{Connectivity:} Most current quantum hardware platforms have limited qubit connectivity, meaning not all pairs of qubits can directly interact.
-This necessitates the use of SWAP gates to move quantum information across the chip, which adds to the circuit depth and introduces additional error sources, further complicating the simulation of many-body Hamiltonians that often involve non-local interactions. \end{itemize}
+The capabilities of current quantum hardware remain a primary bottleneck~\cite{Preskill2018,Bharti2022noisy,Kandala2017}.
+A first limitation concerns qubit quality and coherence.
+Qubits are highly susceptible to environmental noise, leading to decoherence, meaning the loss of quantum information, and to errors in gate operations, and the resulting limited coherence times restrict the depth of quantum circuits that can be reliably executed, which is a major constraint for many complex algorithms such as QPE.
+Achieving high-fidelity gate operations is therefore crucial, since errors accumulate rapidly in multi-gate circuits.
+A second limitation concerns qubit quantity and scalability.
+While the number of qubits in processors is increasing, current systems are firmly in the NISQ (Noisy Intermediate-Scale Quantum) era, typically featuring tens to a few hundred noisy qubits, whereas simulating condensed matter systems of practical interest often requires significantly more qubits, potentially millions for fault-tolerant computations of complex materials, so that scaling up while maintaining high qubit quality and connectivity remains a formidable engineering challenge.
+A third limitation is connectivity.
+Most current quantum hardware platforms have limited qubit connectivity, meaning that not all pairs of qubits can directly interact, and this necessitates the use of SWAP gates to move quantum information across the chip, which adds to the circuit depth and introduces additional error sources, further complicating the simulation of many-body Hamiltonians that often involve non-local interactions.